HOME - - - - - - - TUTORIALS INDEX - - - - - - - - - - - - Other material for programmers

 The main form will have sundry buttons and displays.
 The other two forms will each have a memo.
 One will display the warnings the application has seen, and the other will display the alarms.
 It is relatively easy to extend the application to record the warnings and alarms in data files, should you want that frill.

 Start a new application.
-I am calling this application DD68 (68th Delphi Demo).
+Under Delphi, I called this application DD68 (68th Delphi Demo).
 Name the form DD68f1.

 Put a scrollbar on the main form.
 This is just a quick, easy, uncomplicated source of artificial alarm and warning conditions.
 Leave everything at their default settings.
 (Those should include: Position=0; Min=0; Max=100) (Project developed using Delphi 2.
-There is noting "clever" in this that should not work in later versions of the IDE.)
+There is nothing "clever" in this that should not work in later versions of the IDE.)
+(This paragraph needed no edits to be "right" for Lazarus v1.0, 32 bit, on a Win7 machine, 12 July 16.)

 Put a timer on the main form.
 If the scrollbar was going to be what we wanted to use in a real application, we wouldn't need this timer, but for most things, you will want to use a timer.
 It lets you check things periodically, without having to depend on anything else to trigger the check.
 Again, the default property values are fine.